 - Freeze-dried for freshness

-- Firm texture may not suit all dogs
+- Strong liver taste not for all dogs

-5. Blue Buffalo Bits Soft Chicken Training Treats 19 oz
+5. Blue Buffalo Bits Soft Chicken Training Treats 19oz

-- DHA for cognitive support
+- DHA for cognitive support: Helps with puppy brain development

-- Soft texture for easy chewing
+- Soft and easy to chew

 Buying Guide: How to Choose the Best Dog Training Tools and Treats